 Climate change is not only the greatest environmental issue of our time, but also a key issue for social justice, world health, immigration and more.
 The observed impacts of climate change have already affected agriculture, human health, ecosystems on land and in the oceans, water supplies, and some people’s livelihoods.
 It touches all of the Local 20/20 Action Groups in some way.
-The goal of the Local 20/20 Climate Action Group is to work in collaboration with our other action groups and other local organizations to focus on Jefferson County opportunities to: • reduce our community’s greenhouse gas emissions (mitigation) • prepare for climate change (adaptation)
+The goal of the Local 20/20 Climate Group is to work in collaboration with our other action groups and other local organizations to focus on Jefferson County opportunities to: • reduce our community’s greenhouse gas emissions (mitigation) • prepare for climate change (adaptation)

 • Maintain the JeffersonCAN.org webpages that have a variety of resources for reducing one’s carbon footprint, including new resources for Electric Vehicles added in 2022.